claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 The fact that the client sells products that I would be interested in buying (baby care and adult body care products, for example, deodorant, toothpaste, cleansers, lotions, moisturizers, etc.), was an added plus.

-To prepare the report, these are the steps I followed:
+To prepare the report, I followed these steps:

 **Step 1.
 List all the variables to analyze.**